telerik/winforms-docs/controls/gridview/cells/conditional-formatting-cells.md

 ## Expression based formatting objects

 The expression based formatting objects apply to the cells / rows according to the defined __Expression__.
 It provides high flexibility to the formatting mechanism.
 The __Expression__ could refer to data from more than one column.
 Its result should be Boolean.

+In order to validate an expression, it is suitable to use the [Expression editor]({%slug winforms/gridview/expression-editor%}).

 The example below detects when a value in the second column `UnitPrice` has a value __greater than 30__ and sets styles to the `ProductName` column.